WARPAINTMedia/raspberry-pi-setup/README.md

 ### Node.js

-Download and install an ARM version or Node.js:
+Download and install an ARM version of Node.js:

 ```
 wget http://node-arm.herokuapp.com/node_latest_armhf.deb
 sudo dpkg -i node_latest_armhf.deb
 ```

+This will install the latest version of Node.js for ARM (Raspberry Pi CPU).
+When it is done, try using `node` to enter the node REPL.

 ### Luvit

-[Luvit](https://github.com/luvit/luvit/) is a framework that wraps up Lua + LibUV + LuaJit.
+[Luvit](https://github.com/luvit/luvit/) is a framework that wraps up *Lua + LibUV + LuaJit*.

 ```
 git clone https://github.com/luvit/luvit --branch luvi-up